TemaTys/seleno-gravitational-rhythm/README.md

 - an internal **robustness battery** (block-permutation, circular-shift, bootstrap, slice stability, placebo) for unique single-city databases.

-Key empirical findings — a TIER1 cross-city replication for property crime in the pre-quadrature wave window, and a structural sizygy/quadrature dichotomy across cardiovascular, obstetric, and psychiatric outcomes — are detailed in the accompanying article (see *How to cite*).
+Key empirical findings — five converging TIER3 cross-city signals for property-related crime in pre-quadrature wave windows (*I*² = 0% across all five cities, replicated in two independent epochs and confirmed in pure subsamples), 14 TIER1 and 17 TIER2 single-database findings with a full robustness battery, and a structural syzygy/quadrature dichotomy across cardiovascular, behavioral, and obstetric outcomes — are detailed in the accompanying article (see *How to cite*).

 ---